akuttruff/orghub/README.md

 ## TODOs
 * finish hooking up authentication
+* list views for groups, contacts, etc
+* add db encryption for sensitive data
 * wire up IDB in between server api calls and front-end
-* list views for groups, contacts, etc
 * add more items to this list :)

 ## License